Melanie van Zyl packs a family into a 4×4 camper for a 3000-kilometre trip to see the best of Botswana in 10 adventure-charged days.

 On Kubu Island, we spread out blankets to watch stars splash the night sky; at Ihaha, we spotted a snuffling honey badger; at Chobe we shooed a warthog away from our lunch.
 And on that evening in Savuti, when the noises of nature made us freeze, we discovered that new, enormous species of bushbaby.

 Camping also means you can splurge the money you save on cool stuff – such as spotting elephant, giraffe and lechwe from a flight over the world’s largest inland delta, or on a mokoro trip and feel your adrenaline surge as hippos approach your dug-out while piloting through the narrow river channels.
 Other options are motoring along the Chobe River in a private boat with a guide who knows where to find Jesus birds (African jacanas) and pied kingfisher, or sipping a sundowner overlooking Botswana’s ‘sea’, the vast Sua Pan, dotted with flamingoes and rowdy pelicans.

 It’s the kind of adventure that gets under your skin and gives you an unshakeable urge to pack up the car and do it all over again.
 Needless to say, there’s talk of a Namibia trip next.

 Day 1 – 620km

 You can buy groceries for the next two days at the Spar in Serowe.
 Camp at Khama Rhino Sanctuary ‒ it’s good value and eases you into the Botswana mood.
-Park fees and camping costs about R210 per person per night.
 Otherwise, Kwa Nokeng is another easy stopover on the way from Gauteng.
-It close to Martin’s Drift Border and you can camp for just R110 per person.
+It is close to Martin’s Drift Border.

 Day 2 – 255km